maxwelja/Volunteerise/README.md

-It' expected that npm and node.js are installed and available for use.
+# It's expected that npm and node.js are installed and available for use.

-The following steps are essentially a walkthrough to build a React App with our custom frontend and backend files.
+# The following steps are essentially a walkthrough to build a React App with our custom frontend and backend files.

 ## Installation/Use Instructions: